ricardoquesada/vchar64/README.md

 An editor for the Commodore 64/128

-Tailored for my own needs, but feel free to send patches, open bugs, etc.
+Tailored for my own needs, but feel free to send patches, to open bugs, etc.

 ## Features